This guide shows you how to register your mobile app in the Facebook App Dashboard so that you can implement the

 After you complete this setup, you have an app that is set up for you to run app ads.
 Developers can revisit App Dashboard to update app settings.
 Typically, you revisit it to update ad accounts and other settings.

-You or a non-developer can now create and run app ads.
+You can now create and run app ads.
 Learn more about creating ad campaigns for your apps:

 At this point, you can create and run ads using the

 APP_INSTALL objective.
 However, we actually optimize delivery of your ads for the

 LINK_CLICKS objective.
 This means your ads are optimized for any person likely to click on your ad.
 You do not necessarily reach the audience most likely to install your app until after you implement Facebook SDK and App Events in your application and add the ad account as an authorized account.
 After that, we can optimize for app installations.
 If you don't have any app installs within any given 28-day period, once again we won't be able to optimize for app installs.
 Instead, your app installs campaign will be optimized for link clicks until an app install takes place.